Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

 Ultrasound induces cellular responses that may be beneficial to wound healing.
 Learn More

-Focused ultrasound technology is opening new scenarios in the field of pain management including noninvasively predicting the outcome of ablative procedures and obtaining acute pain relief through reversible conduction blocks.
+Focused ultrasound technology is opening new scenarios in the field of pain management, including noninvasively predicting the outcome of ablative procedures and obtaining acute pain relief through reversible conduction blocks.
 Learn More

-Burst of ultrasound waves can break up kidney stones in 10 minutes.
+A burst of ultrasound waves can break up kidney stones in 10 minutes.
 Learn More

 Low‑frequency ultrasound treatment promotes the repair of various injuries and may accelerate wound healing.
 Learn More